 Aside from the fact that I am Josie Natori’s daughter in law, I am half Mexican and half Polish.
 Jewish.
 Married to a half Filipino and half Japanese man, Ken.
 Catholic.
 I look Swedish.
 My husband looks Thai.
 Together, we are a splatter board of cultures, ethnicities, and personalities.

 Our son, Cruz, and our daughter, Zoe, will be able to check off every box on college applications when the time comes.
 Cruz looks Asian with his almond eyes, but his blonde hair throws people off.
 Some people thinks Zoe looks more like Ken, others say she looks more like me.

-A born and bred West coast girl, six years ago, I was dragged to New York for love.
+A born and bred West coast girl, I was dragged to New York by love in 2005.
 A hippy in Birkenstocks and clogs, I now live on the Upper East Side of Manhattan.
 I love vegan food, hiking, biking, sitting in the grass and making daisy chains and braiding hair.

 But I also love great food, shopping, socializing, and trying to fit into crazy New York City.
 I come from a simple family of academics and now often find myself surrounded by the fancy world of fashion.

 Although I live in NYC, I think of myself as an Oregonian.
 I can wear high heels and elegant clothes, but deep down, I will always be the down to earth, grungy girl from Eugene, Oregon.
 It is just who I am.